apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 ## 2. Equip your LLMs with tools
 LLMs are good with language, but weak at some tasks that computers are typically good at.
 Luckily, it’s conceptually straightforward to mitigate this by giving LLMs tools.

-For example, it’s become well known that [LLMs aren’t great at math](https://spectrum.ieee.org/large-language-models-math).
+For example, it’s become well-known that [LLMs aren’t great at math](https://spectrum.ieee.org/large-language-models-math).
 This might seem like a big limitation, but you can prompt your model to perform math not using language inference, but instead by calling a procedural  `calculator` function that you’ve provided.
 This is analogous to the way humans would do math: if it’s simple, we might do it in our heads, and perhaps be wrong.
 If a calculator is handy, we’ll use that.

 This generalizes: give the LLM a new tool, and bam!
 Your language model can do language things, while your procedural code (cheaply) computes things.
 It can be a match made in heaven.